 List additional digital skills if the job posting includes them as a requirement or preference.
 If not, you should leave them out.

 Typically, applicants receive the advice to list certifications next to or in their education section at the end of the resume.
 However, when your profession relies heavily on particular certifications, you may want to give them more prominence by listing them in a separate section near the top of the page along with the year you received them.
 Only include certification relevant to your job.
 Our customized resume builder can help you present your information clearly and effectively.

 What’s easier than writing an impressive Perioperative Nurse resume?
 Writing a cover letter to match!
 Our Perioperative Nurse cover letter samples make the process painless regardless of your writing ability.Show Resume Text

 Service-minded Perioperative Registered Nurse with expertise in evaluations, monitoring, and health assessments.
 Skilled at building rapport with patients and working effectively with wide range of physicians, technologists, nurses, and staff.
 Proactive and resourceful with superior work ethic.

 Advanced Cardiac Life Support (ACLS) Certification, 2006-Present

-Registered Nurse in the State of California, 2006-Present
+Registered Nurse in the Company Name, 2006-Present

 Charting and documentation